tabetleonardo/system-engineer-homelab/README.md

 ## Steps
 1. Create a resource group.
 2. Deploy a Windows Server virtual machine.
-3. Configure networking and RDP access.
+3. Configure networking and access.
 4. Test the connection.

 ---